 Step: 3 – Reward Good Behavior

-Rewarding is also vital for encouraging the relationship between the adult dog and puppy.
+Rewarding is also vital for encouraging the relationship between the adult dog and the puppy.
 If your dog is showing affection and playing behavior to the puppy, appreciate this acceptance.
 Try to reward your dog with treats or toys to provoke a sense of achievement.
-The same goes for the puppy to reward on performing well and showing good behavior towards the adult dog.
+The same goes for the puppy to be rewarded for performing well and showing good behavior towards the adult dog.

 Step: 4 – Train and Teach Skills

 Puppies are usually less trained and not aware of house training and behavioral etiquette.
 It would be best to initially enforce sleeping time, eating habits, and house training by gestures.
 Also, it would help if you familiarize your dog with dos and don’ts during playtime.

 Some breeds of dogs might be harder to train.
 You can consult with an obedience training center in this regard.
 Teach your dog well for a healthy and joyful home environment moving forward.

 If you have a group of dogs at home, the process of introducing them will be identical.
 You’ll have the additional benefit that your older dogs will be ready to accept a new sibling.
 Keep in mind that it will still be complicated from the perspective of the puppy.

 It would be best if you introduced the dogs one by one with your puppy.
 Notice the details of the behavior and check if there is any aggression.